 We have made adjustments to many of our portfolios.
 Not all of our portfolios have had adjustments, but many of them have.
 I encourage you as I do every single month to keep the dialogue open with your advisor.
 Understand what your portfolios are doing, what we’re trying to accomplish overall, and how the portfolio construction that we have for you fits into your overall retirement plan.
 Keep the lines communication open.
 Also, remember next month’s Monthly Economic Update will come sometime around mid-October.

 If you have questions about your plan, we’re happy to address them with you!
-If you would like to meet with one of our financial advisors to discuss your plan, fill out the form below or give us a call anytime at 913-393-1000.
+If you would like to meet with one of our financial advisors to discuss your plan, schedule a complimentary consultation below or give us a call anytime at 913-393-1000.

 Founder & CEO